angular/angular/packages/compiler/design/separate_compilation.md

 dependencies change, their factories would be invalid preventing them from using version ranges in their dependencies.
-To support producing factories from compiled source (already translated by TypeScript into JavaScript) libraries include metadata that describe the content of the the Angular decorators.
+To support producing factories from compiled source (already translated by TypeScript into JavaScript) libraries include metadata that describe the content of the Angular decorators.

 This document refers to this style of code generation as Renderer2 after the